Generic Name: eszopiclone (es-ZOE-pi-klone)

 - Take eszopiclone by mouth.
-Do not take eszopiclone with, or immediately after, a high-fat, heavy meal.
+Do not take eszopiclone with, or immediately after, a meal.

 - Eszopiclone works very quickly.
-Only take it immediately before or just after going to bed.
+Take it right before getting into bed.
 This will help to decrease the risk of falling and other side effects.

 - If you miss a dose of eszopiclone and you are taking 1 dose daily at bedtime, skip the missed dose.
 Do not take the dose in the morning or take 2 doses at once.

 Ask your health care provider any questions you may have about how to use eszopiclone.

 - Eszopiclone may cause drowsiness or dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use eszopiclone with caution.
 Do not drive or perform other possibly unsafe tasks after taking eszopiclone.
 You may still feel sleepy the day after you take eszopiclone.
 Avoid driving and performing other possibly unsafe tasks until you feel fully awake.

 - If your dose is 3 mg, continue to avoid driving and performing other possibly unsafe tasks the day after you take eszopiclone.
 Do this even if you feel fully awake.

 - Do not drink alcohol while you are taking eszopiclone.
 Do not take eszopiclone if you drank alcohol earlier in the evening or before bed.

 - Check with your doctor before you use medicines that may cause drowsiness (eg, sleep aids, muscle relaxers) while you are using eszopiclone; it may add to their effects.
 Ask your pharmacist if you have questions about which medicines may cause drowsiness.